VincentSaelzler/devops/README.md

 wsl --install archlinux
 ```

-root wsl shell should auto-start. if not, use `wsl --distribution archlinux`
+root wsl shell should auto-start and run an inital script related to pacman keys

+type `exit` twice once that finishes to close the powershell window

+## arch bootstrapping: locale, user, hostname

+start **archlinux** app from start menu

 > ⚠️ restart windows if dns networking issues occur
+> ⚠️ paste by right clicking the blank area in the wsl/archlinux app
+> ⚠️ copy/pasting within a wsl prompt of a powershell window can be inconsistent

 ```sh
 # locale